aptech/docs/docs/CR-AmericanBSCall_ImpVol.rst

 Purpose
 ----------------
-Computes implied volatilities for American call options using Black, Scholes, and Merton method.
+Computes implied volatilities for American call options using the Black, Scholes, and Merton method.

 Format
 ----------------